TaewonBae/-/README.md

 To briefly explain this app, when children go up to the scale and press the camera shoot button, they measure their height, weight, body composition, and body fat amount and send it to their phones through Bluetooth sensors.
 You can check the child's growth information through the transmitted data and store the data to see the past growth process at a glance.

+### Key Features
+***

+Using ARCore's Depth API among Google APIs, you can determine which object is closer to the AR screen and use it to decorate virtual interiors that are more realistic and three-dimensional than existing AR applications.
+You can place/delete/rotate/move object or place multiple objects.